eightyfour/canny/mod/README.md

 ```

 ### scope
+There are several ways to define the scope name:

+**direct in HTML**:

 If you don't want to tell whisker the scope every time you can configure it in the HTML:
 ```html
 <div canny-mod="whisker" canny-var="{'bind':'image','to':'method'}">